oshikiri/build-your-own-d3/README.md

 ```

-However, even after adding `attr`, the rectangle does not appear for some reason.
+However, even after adding the `attr` method, the rectangle still does not appear.

 ![Rectangle does not appear](.readme/rect-did-not-appear.png)